Things to do in London in 2 days

 Also, on the bridge itself small pieces of hidden artwork painted on chewing gum and designed by artist Ben Wilson.

 Harry Potter fans will recognise the Millennium Bridge from the opening scene of Harry Potter and the Half-Blood Prince.
-If you like Harry Potter I recommend booking a Harry Potter tour of London- you'll love it!
+If you love Harry Potter I recommend booking a Harry Potter tour of London- you'll love it!

 Sky Garden